In Conversation: Bronx Museum’s Jasmine Wahi with Derrick Adams and Sanford Biggers

-On the occasion of the benefit ‘Artists for New York’ located at our new gallery at 542 West 22nd Street, our gallery on 32 East 69th Street, and our website, please join us for a conversation between Jasmine Wahi, Holly Block Social Justice Curator at The Bronx Museum and artists Derrick Adams and Sanford Biggers.
-Framed around revisioning and rewriting American histories, the discussion will include a dialogue about how artists shape society through their work, as well as the impact we all have in civil engagement, especially in light of the upcoming election.
+On the occasion of the benefit ‘Artists for New York,’ on view at Hauser & Wirth's New York galleries and online, the gallery hosted an online conversation between Jasmine Wahi, Holly Block Social Justice Curator at The Bronx Museum and artists Derrick Adams and Sanford Biggers.
+Framed around revisioning and rewriting American histories, the discussion included a dialogue about how artists shape society through their work, as well as the impact we all have in civil engagement, especially in light of the upcoming election.

 Portrait of Jasmine Wahi, 2020.